 - Don’t copy/paste information from a different source – type information directly into the template.

-No, all IP and ownership/equity will remain with the applicant.
+All IP (subject to third party IP) and ownership/equity will remain with the applicant.

 Read our general FAQs for more information.